paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 The Foreign Service Act of 1980, referred to in subsec. (b)(1), is Pub.
 L. 96–465, Oct.
 17, 1980, 94 Stat.
 2071.
 Chapter 9 of title I of the Act is classified generally to subchapter IX (§ 4081 et seq.) of chapter 52 of Title 22, Foreign Relations and Intercourse.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3901 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section3901&num=0&edition=prelim) and Tables.

 #### Codification
-Section was formerly classified to section 403e of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 46 of this title.
+Section was formerly classified to [section 403e of this title](./chapter-015-national-security.md#section-403e) prior to editorial reclassification and renumbering as this section.

 In subsec. (a)(3)(B), (C), “this subsection” substituted for “this section” as the probable intent of Congress in view of the designation of the existing provisions of this section as subsec. (a) and the addition of subsec. (b) by Pub.
 L. 97–89, title V, § 501, Dec.
 4, 1981, 95 Stat.
 1152.

 #### Prior Provisions
-A prior section 4 of act June 20, 1949, was classified to former [section 403d of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403d&num=0&edition=prelim) prior to repeal by Pub.
+A prior section 4 of act June 20, 1949, was classified to former [section 403d of this title](./chapter-015-national-security.md#section-403d) prior to repeal by Pub.
 L. 85–507 and editorial reclassification and renumbering as [section 3504 of this title](./chapter-046-central-intelligence-agency.md#section-3504).

 #### Amendments
 2003—Subsec. (b)(5).
 Pub.
 L. 108–177 inserted “, other than regulations under paragraph (1),” after “Regulations”.